ibm-cloud-docs/log-analysis/config_svc_logs.md

 5. Get the plan ID of the instance.

-    Run the following command and copy the value of the field `resource_plan_id`.
+    Run the following command.
+Look for the entry of the logging instance.
+Then, copy the value of the field `resource_plan_id`.
 This value is needed to update the instance.

     ```
-    ibmcloud resource service-instance InstanceName --output JSON
+    ibmcloud resource service-instances --long --output JSON
     ```
     {: pre}

-    Where `InstanceName` is the name of your LogDNA instance.

 5. Set on the **default_receiver** property.
 Run the following command: